rioter00/Collab-Hub/docs/index.md

 **Send Control Data**

 	control [headername] [value1] ([value2] etc...)

+Example:

-	Example: control slider1 .5
+	control slider1 .5

 JS Example:

 	socket.emit('control', {'header': slider1, 'values': .5});

 > The size of the values set is can be one or more.
 More information on requesting/receiving data later in the section.

 > Headers can formatted with OSC style slashing.

+Examples:

-	Example: control nick/slider1 .5
+	control nick/slider1 .5
-	Example2: control nick/multislider1 .2 0 .8 1.0 .13
+	control nick/multislider1 .2 0 .8 1.0 .13

-Some things happen when new control headers arrive at the server...
+Some things happen when new control headers arrive at the server.
+The server...

 - Registers the new header
 - Sends a JSON Object of the entire list of available headers and the latest set of values to connected clients, with `'controlDump'` event.